onfido/onfido-sdk-ui/README.md

 - **`containerId {String} optional`**

   A string of the ID of the container element that the UI will mount to.
-This needs to be an empty element, and should be set to `display: none`.
-This defaults to `onfido-mount`.
+This needs to be an empty element.
+The default ID is `onfido-mount`.

 - **`onReady {Function} optional`**